-2. Notations, the Protocol, Eve's Attack, the Security Criteria and the Main Results
+2 Notations, the Protocol, Eve's Attack, the Security Criteria, and the Main Results

-2.1.
-The Used-Bits BB84 Protocol
+2.1 The used-bits BB84 protocol

-We describe the used-bits protocol in detail, splitting it into creating the sifted key and creating the final key from the sifted key.
+Let us describe the used-bits protocol in detail, splitting it into creating the sifted key and creating the final key from the sifted key.
 This simplified protocol assumes that Bob has a quantum memory.

-I. Creating the sifted key:

-- 1. Alice and Bob choose a large integer $n \gg 1$.
+- I. Creating the sifted key: - 1.
+Alice and Bob choose a large integer $n \gg 1$.
 The protocol uses 2n bits. - 2.
-Alice randomly selects two 2n-bit strings, b and i, and sends Bob, via a quantum communication channel, the string of 2n qubits:
+Alice randomly selects two 2n-bit strings, b and i and sends Bob, via a quantum communication channel, the string of 2n qubits

 - 3. Bob tells Alice when he receives the qubits.
 [If he received less than 2n qubits he adds any missing qubit, but in an arbitrary state.
-If he received more than 2n qubits he ignores any extra qubit, e.g. if qubit number 17 did not arrive Bob will add it (by choosing its value and basis at random), and if two qubits arrived instead of one when Bob expects qubit number 17, then Bob will ignore one of them.
-Obviously, such cases will contribute to the error rate, p{test} .] - 4.
-Alice publishes the bases she used, b; this step should be performed only after Bob received all the qubits.

-Bob measures the qubits in Alice's bases to obtain a 2n-bit string j.

-We refer to the resulting 2n-bit string as the sifted key, and it would be the same for Alice and Bob, i.e. j = i, if natural errors and eavesdropping did not exist.

-II.
-Creating the final key from the sifted key:

-- 1. Alice chooses at random a 2n-bit string s which has exactly n zeros and n ones.
+If he received more than 2n qubits he ignores any extra qubit.
+E.g., if qubit number 17 did not arrive Bob will add it (by choosing its value and basis at random), and if two qubits arrived instead of one when Bob expects qubit number 17, then Bob will ignore one of them.
+Obviously, such cases will contribute to the error rate, $p{\rm test}$.] - 4.
+Alice publishes the bases she used, b; this step should be performed only after Bob received all the qubits. - Bob measures the qubits in Alice's bases to obtain a 2n-bit string j. - We shall refer to the resulting 2n-bit string as the sifted key, and it would be the same for Alice and Bob, i.e. j=i, if natural errors and eavesdropping did not exist. - II.
+Creating the final key from the sifted key: - 1.
+Alice chooses at random a 2n-bit string s which has exactly n zeroes and n ones.
 There are $\binom{2n}{n}$ such strings to choose from. - 2.
 From the 2n bits, Alice selects a subset of n bits, determined by the zeros in s, to be the test bits.
 Alice publishes the string s, along with the values of the test bits (given by an n-bit string i_T).
-The values of Bob's bits on the test bits are given by j_T .

-The other n bits are the information bits (given by an n-bit string i_I).
-They are used for deriving a final key via error-correction codes (ECC) and privacy-amplification (PA) techniques.

-Later, Alice will send the ECC and PA information to Bob, hence Bob needs to correct his errors using the ECC data, and to obtain a final secret key equal to Alice's using the PA data.
+The values of Bob's bits on the test bits are given by j_T . - The other n bits are the information bits (given by an n-bit string i_I).
+They are used for deriving a final key via error correction codes (ECC) and privacy amplification (PA) techniques. - Later on, Alice will send the ECC and PA information to Bob, hence Bob needs to correct his errors using the ECC data, and to obtain a final secret key equal to Alice's using the PA data. - 3.
+Bob verifies that the error rate $p{\text{test}} = |i_T \oplus j_T|/n$ in the test bits is lower than some pre-agreed allowed error-rate p{allowed} , and aborts the protocol if the error rate is larger.
+The maximal possible allowed error-rate is found in Section 5.4. - 4.
+Bob also publishes the values of his test bits (j_T) .
+This is not crucial for the protocol, but it is done to simplify the proof.